 The state of Ohio is located in the east-north central region of the Midwestern United States.
 It is the seventh most populous state in the nation and is filled with wonderful possibilities.
-It has pockets of island life, cosmopolitan lifestyle, moderate size metro areas, rural small-town retreats, the Appalachian mountain range and a countryside with Amish culture.
+It has pockets of island life, a cosmopolitan lifestyle, moderate-size metro areas, rural small-town retreats, the Appalachian mountain range, and a countryside with Amish culture.

-Ohioans don’t just take pride in the balance of their landscape and cities, but also on the fact that they’ve left an indelible mark on the nation with their creations.
-Some of Ohio’s notable concepts that the world is probably extremely grateful for is the Man Of Steel ‘Superman’, Quaker Oatmeal, the American hot dog and Steven Spielberg for Jurassic Park.
+Ohioans don’t just take pride in the balance of their landscape and cities, but also in the fact that they’ve left an indelible mark on the nation with their creations.
+Some of Ohio’s notable concepts that the world is probably extremely grateful for are the Man Of Steel ‘Superman’, Quaker Oatmeal, the American hot dog, and Steven Spielberg for Jurassic Park.
 Did we mention they also invented the canned potato chips ‘Pringles’?
-Let’s not forget, King Lebron James is also from Ohio!
+Let’s not forget, that King Lebron James is also from Ohio!

-Winters (end October to mid March) - Winters in the state of Ohio are usually mild with days where you’ll find dumps of roughy 2-5 inches of snow that melt the next day.
-It doesn’t stay intensely cold for days in a row, but the temperature bounces from 40F-20F.
+Winters (end October to mid-March) - Winters in the state of Ohio are usually mild with days where you’ll find dumps of roughy 2-5 inches of snow that melt the next day.
+It doesn’t stay intensely cold for days in a row, but the temperature bounces from 40F to 20F.
 The only month where the state does see a lot of snowfall is January, which is the coldest month.
 However, winter in the northeast portion of Ohio is comparatively rough (around 8-10 inches of snow).
-But this means you can head North to hit the snow filled slopes to ski and snowboard.
+But this means you can head North to hit the snow-filled slopes to ski and snowboard.

 See also: Most Sunniest Cities in the US

-The state of Ohio shares its border with Pennsylvania to the east, West Virginia to the southeast, Kentucky to the southwest, Indiana to the west and Michigan to the northwest.
-To help residents and visitors connect to these 5 neighboring states, Ohio does have an extensive network of both state highways and interstate roadways in place.
+The state of Ohio shares its border with Pennsylvania to the east, West Virginia to the southeast, Kentucky to the southwest, Indiana to the west, and Michigan to the northwest.
+To help residents and visitors connect to these 5 neighboring states, Ohio has an extensive network of both state highways and interstate roadways in place.